Why do you need dog insurance?

 Save 12.5% on the cost of pet insurance when you insure more than one dog – or cat - on the same policy.
 Add a new pet at any time.

 Multi-pet discount is introductory and applies for the first 12 months of the policy.
-Learn more
+Find out more

 - Claim online

 We aim to take the stress out of making a dog insurance claim.
 Use our online form and we can deal directly with your vet.
 Make a claim

 Which pet insurance is right for you and your dog?